cBournhonesque/lightyear/book/src/concepts/advanced_replication/bandwidth_management.md

 This will also reduce the CPU usage of the server as it runs the replication-send logic less often.

-## Updating the replication rate per replication group
+## TODO: Updating the replication rate per replication group

 You can also override the replication rate per replication group.
 For some entities it might not be important to run replication at a very high rate, so you can reduce the rate for those entities.

+NOTE: this is currently not possible

 ## Prioritizing replication groups